National Palace Museum of Korea: Special collection

-The Museum houses 1,200 volumes of historical texts including 150 copies of Uigwe from the Joseon Dynasty that were looted in 1922, during rule by Japan under the supervision of then Resident-General of Korea Itō Hirobumi.
+The Museum houses 1,200 volumes of historical texts including 150 copies of Uigwe from the Joseon period that were looted in 1922, during rule by Japan under the supervision of then Resident-General of Korea Itō Hirobumi.
 They were repatriated in December 2011 and a special exhibition was held from 27 December 2011 to 5 February 2012.
 The copies chronicled the royal rituals of King Gojong and King Sunjong, the last two emperors of Joseon Dynasty and Daehan Empire before Korea was annexed in 1910.